PlatinumLucario/VGMusicStudio/README.md

 Please note that VG Music Studio may not be able to build on other CPU architectures (such as AArch64, ppc64le, s390x etc.), since it hasn't been developed to support those architectures yet.
 Same thing applies for postmarketOS.

-#### Puppy Linux
-Puppy Linux is an independent distribution that has many variants, each with packages from other Linux distributions.

-It's not possible to find the gtk4, libadwaita and gtksourceview5 libraries or their dependencies in the GUI package management tool, Puppy Package Manager.
-Because Puppy Linux is built to be a portable and lightweight distribution and to be compatible with older hardware.
-And because of this, it is only possible to find gtk+2 libraries and other legacy dependencies that it relies on.

-So therefore, VG Music Studio isn't supported on Puppy Linux.

-#### Chimera Linux
-Note: Not to be confused with the Arch Linux based distribution named ChimeraOS.
-This one is completely different and written from scratch, and uses a modified Linux kernel.

-Chimera Linux already comes pre-installed with the GNOME desktop environment and uses the Alpine Package Kit.
-If you need to install any necessary packages, run the following command example:
-``apk add [package-name]``

 #### Void Linux
 First, update the current packages with ``sudo xbps-install -Su`` to their latest versions, then run:
 ``sudo xbps-install gtk4``